A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Preliminaries

 Starting from the expressions (\ref{p8})-(\ref{p9}), they derive the analogue of the quantum Fermi-Dirac and Bose-Einstein distributions respectively for $\left<a_{ij}\right>$ and $\left<w_{ij}\right>$.
-By inspection it is easy we see that the ${w}_{ij}$ and $a_{ij}$ are indeed equivalent to the occupation numbers included in the Hamiltonian of the Fermi and Bose ideal gases respectively, while the $\epsilon_{ij}$ are equivalent to the energy levels occurring in the same Hamiltonian.
-This equivalence justifies the interpretation, made by the authors, according to which links are the equivalent of particles in network ensembles.

-In economic terms, links / particles are commodity units while the energies $\epsilon_{ij}$ are very naturally interpreted as shadow prices \cite{foley94}.
-Furthermore, given our previous market representation, in the bosonic directed case it is possible to make the straightforward identifications:
+By inspection it is easy to see that the ${w}_{ij}$ and $a_{ij}$ in eqs. (\ref{p8}) and (\ref{p9}) are indeed equivalent to the occupation numbers included in the Hamiltonian of the Fermi and Bose ideal gases respectively, while the $\epsilon_{ij}$ are equivalent to the energy levels occurring in the same Hamiltonian.
+This observation justifies the interpretation, made by the authors, according to which links are the equivalent of particles in network ensembles.
+In economic terms, these links / particles are commodity units while the energies $\epsilon_{ij}$ are very naturally interpreted as shadow prices \cite{foley94}.
+It's straightforward to get to the conclusion that, if $w_i^{out}$ and $w_i^{in}$ are the observables of choice and if the constraints (\ref{eq: gen_constr}) take the form